Kailangan Ko'y Ikaw

-Kailangan Ko'y Ikaw is a 2000 Filipino romantic comedy film edited and directed by Joyce E. Bernal and written by Mel Mendoza-del Rosario.
+Kailangan Ko'y Ikaw is a 2000 Filipino romantic comedy film edited and directed by Joyce Bernal and written by Mel Mendoza-del Rosario.
 Produced by Viva Films and RCP Productions, it stars Regine Velasquez as a popular singer and Robin Padilla as a car mechanic who falls in love with her.

 It is the first project that Padilla and Velasquez worked together on, as well as the first time Padilla did a romantic comedy film since his action films from Viva Films.

 Plot

 Francine Natra is a popular singer enjoying the peak of her career, but due to stardom and her hectic schedules she suffers from a simple life on her own.
 Meanwhile, Guillermo "Gimo" Talumpati lives his ordinary life as an auto mechanic taking care of his family and especially his sister Ging-Ging, who has Down syndrome.
 Their fates cross when a promo contest called "Date With A Star" makes Gimo the winner to take the popular Francine on a special date.
 But the prize date gets cut short when Francine's suitor Alex appears while Gimo was star struck to her.

 Feeling cheated, Gimo schemes his way to abduct the singer to be able to get to know her and carry out the prize date.
 Realizing what Francine was missing, living life's simple pleasures, she becomes closer to him.
 Being the honest person that he is, Gimo also falls in love with her.
 Until his sister had to go for a medical operation that needed an amount of money that their relationship went public.
 As a consequence Gimo cannot handle Francine's showbiz world.
 With her popularity and his pride, their relationship breaks off after an argument.
 Disappointed, Francine leaves and clarifies the issue about Gimo.
 Days later, Francine kidnaps Gimo and asks him to marry her.
 He quickly realizes he has made the biggest mistake of his life by letting her go.
 They marry, the film concluding with a shot of Francine giving birth to their first child.